BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Binary Semaphore
 Definition.
 A Binary Semaphore is a semaphore whose integer value range over 0 and 1.
 A counting semaphore is a semaphore that has multiple values of the counter.
 The value can range over an unrestricted domain

-==The critical section refers to the segment of code where processes access shared resources, such as common variables and files, and perform write operations on them.
-Since processes execute concurrently, any process can be interrupted mid-execution==
+<mark>The critical section refers to the segment of code where processes access shared resources, such as common variables and files, and perform write operations on them.
+Since processes execute concurrently, any process can be interrupted mid-execution</mark>

 **Belady’s Anomaly**